narcisolobo/september-web-fundamentals/lectures/JS/belt_review/exam_notes.md

 - You have until midnight (your local time) to complete the exam.
 - I suggest starting by 10:00 a.m. to ensure that I or your TA will be around if you need help.
 - Don't cheat!
 Ask if you're not sure whether something is cheating or not.
+- You guys absolutely rule.
+Loved having you in class!
+You will rock this yellow belt exam!